 Each sport has its own set of conditions and requirements that make it unique when choosing the right contact lens.
 Wet environments versus dry, long distance focus versus short range, peripheral viewing versus narrow, the list goes on and on.
 Below are several popular sports that each present a different set of challenges, the visual skills they require, and the best lenses suited to the job.

 - Football – A sport that requires a lot of peripheral awareness, the ability to judge distances and speed, and good foot-eye coordination.
 Contact lenses can provide clear and focused vision throughout the entire field of view, and can address any astigmatic problems as well.
 Tinted lenses are available to make the ball contrast more with the green grass, improving contrast sensitivity in low light conditions.

-- Tennis – At the professional level, a tennis ball can move up to 160 miles per hour as it bounces back and fourth across the court.
+- Tennis – At the professional level, a tennis ball can move up to 160 miles per hour as it bounces back and forth across the court.
 Incredible dynamic visual acuity is needed to stay clearly focused on the ball as it moves.
 Outdoor players should consider lenses that have UV light protection, and tinted lenses for better contrast.